aroess/twitch.el/README.md

 - `twitch-chat` only opens an irc buffer and connects to the twitch irc-gateway but doesn't automatically join any channels.

 ## UI improvements
-Emacs by default pops up a new buffer if the script calls `async-shell-command` to open a stream.
+Emacs by default pops up a new buffer when the script calls `async-shell-command` to open a stream.
 You can avoid this by putting this in your `init.el`

 ```elisp
 ;; auto-hide async shell buffers